maxxiimo/the-front-end-manifesto/foundation-styles.md

 #### Blueprint

 [Blueprint][], in my opinion, is the granddaddy of all frameworks.
 I used to use Blueprint all of the time, and Compass makes it readily available.
 It's tried-and-true, and a good choice, but I rarely use it these days.
 I'm not too crazy about it's look and feel.
 It does seem to be more of a minimalist framework - which is not a bad thing.

+> Blueprint is a CSS framework, which aims to cut down on your development time.
+It gives you a solid foundation to build your project on top of, with an easy-to-use grid, sensible typography, useful plugins, and even a stylesheet for printing.

 #### YUI